Standing Letters of Authorization (SLOAs) and the SEC Custody Rule: Do You Have Custody?

 While this blog will attempt to cover some of the ways that SLOAs may impact custody, it’s a complex topic.
 Even if your situation isn’t covered in this blog, you may still have custody to include on your Form ADV.
 If you’re unsure, we highly recommend seeking the help of a third-party compliance consultant.

 The difficulty of discussing SLOAs and inadvertent custody is the inherent complexity of trying to determine custody in the first place — truly, it requires an examination of each situation individually to be able to say, one way or the other if custody exists.
+It’s one of the many ways advisers can end up with inadvertent custody without realizing it.

 Why all the fuss about custody in the first place?